davepgreene/contracts-es6/README.md

 also exports the general `Interface` type which has the `Interface(klass: interface-object, mode: integer)` signature.
 The `Interface` type defaults to Strict mode if you don't specify a `mode` argument.
-Currently there are three exported mode constants, `Interface.STRICT`, `Interface.LOOSE`, and `Inteface.UNBOUNDED` which makes `Interface`'s declaration a bit more legible.
+Currently there are two exported mode constants, `Interface.STRICT` and `Interface.LOOSE` which makes `Interface`'s declaration a bit more legible.

+## Strict Mode

+*Strict Mode* is the traditional interface pattern. *Impl* classes must implement all of the methods specified in the interface.

 ## Loose Mode